 The current stage of the CDR enables consumers to authorise their credit union or bank to share their data with accredited organisations, making it easier to compare and switch products and services or access new and improved services.

-Open Banking is an opt-in service which we provide, meaning members choose whether to use it or not.
-Learn more about what Consumer Data Right is, and how it will benefit you Australia here.
+Open Banking is an opt-in service that we provide, meaning members choose whether to use it or not.
+Learn more about what Consumer Data Right is, and how it will benefit you in Australia here.

 How Open Banking may benefit you